bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/walletconnect.md

 To learn more about how to develop, please read the [official documentation](https://docs.walletconnect.org/).

-The Beacon Chain  Web Wallet supports connecting with external wallet providers via the [WalletConnect protocol](https://docs.walletconnect.org/tech-spec).
+The BNB Beacon Chain  Web Wallet supports connecting with external wallet providers via the [WalletConnect protocol](https://docs.walletconnect.org/tech-spec).

 WalletConnect allows the user to scan a QR code from the wallet app to unlock and use their wallet seamlessly in the web UI.

-In order for this to work, some modifications to the standard WalletConnect protocol are used in the Beacon Chain  wallet's implementation.
+In order for this to work, some modifications to the standard WalletConnect protocol are used in the BNB Beacon Chain  wallet's implementation.

-See the list of wallets which support WalletConnect on Beacon Chain  [here](../../wallets/walletconnect-support.md)
+See the list of wallets which support WalletConnect on BNB Beacon Chain  [here](../../wallets/walletconnect-support.md)

 ## Connecting via WalletConnect